 La Città Eterna

-The pyramid is in the up-and-coming Testaccio neighborhood.
-To get here by metro, look for the “Piramide” stop on Linea B. And yes, the Metro Station is named after the Pyramid.
+To get to the Roman Pyramid by metro, look for the “Piramide” stop on Linea B. And yes, the Metro Station is named after the Pyramid.

 Parco degli Acquedotti